Patience Bloom works for a publishing house that's best known for its steamy romances with happy endings.

 "Romance Is My Day Job" is peppered with a few cringe-worthy moments, a la Bridget Jones.
 Desperate to find a soul mate, she gets involved with the campus bad boy.
 After they split, she begs him (rather vocally) to take her back.
 Later she dates jerks like Nate the Spanker and constantly misreads—or ignores outright—the signs from these would-be beaus.

 She diffuses her tales of woe with witty observations and genuine self-reflection.
-After years of accumulating a stockpile of "lessons learned," she offers sage advice to women who are wading into the dating pool.

 Bloom is eventually rescued by a knight in shining armor named Sam.
 He's a high school crush who seeks her out decades later, not on horseback, but on Facebook.